Types of Mattresses (Comparison Guide)

 Smart mattress

-Another interesting development for mattresses are climate control units.
-These devices through the use of a ventilation system can heat or cool the bed depending on your specifications.
+Another interesting development for mattresses is climate control units.
+These devices, through a ventilation system, can heat or cool the bed depending on your specifications.
 Some even have a built-in aromatherapy diffuser to utilize your favorite essential oils.

 How to Choose a Type of Mattress